- 1 Dozen Rainbow Bagels

 The following recipe will guide you through each step of the process: From proofing your baking yeast and mixing your perfect personalized color palette, all the way through boiling and baking your own bagels.
 Aside from the extra twists of wild colors, this is the same traditional preparation method that your favorite corner bagel shop uses.

 Using 6 bowls (one for each color in your rainbow), combine 1/4 tsp yeast, 1/4 tsp sugar, and 2 oz of warm water.
 Stir gently.
-Let sit until slightly frothy, about 5 minutes.
+Let sit until cloudy, about 5 minutes.

 Add food coloring to respective bowls of proofed yeast and mix.